FURK4NGG/Gemini_Bardak_Oyunu/README.md

 ## 🎉 Run
 1. `Press the reset button on the esp8266`
-2. `Connect to the IP address shown on the ESP’s screen or serial monitor using a device that is connected to the same network as the ESP8266.`

 ## 🔒 License